 Most drones use a remote control with two joysticks — a bit like one of the best PC game controllers.
 One stick controls what's called the attitude of the quadcopter, including roll (tilting left and right) and pitch (tilting up and down).
 The other stick controls throttle and the rotation of the quadcopter.
 A good remote control should fit well in the hand, with sticks resting comfortably under your thumbs and providing a smooth, responsive feel that allows you to guide the quadcopter by touch.

-Some models skip the remote control, or offer it as an extra-cost feature, and instead use a smartphone connected via Wi-Fi and a flying app.
+Some less expensive models skip the remote control, or offer it as an extra-cost feature, and instead use a smartphone connected via Wi-Fi and a flying app.
 These apps often provide a live video view from the quadcopter camera.
 However, apps don’t allow the precision of real controllers: It is easier for your thumbs to slip, possibly causing a crash.

 Despite what the ads tell you, drones crash all the time.
 A good drone will take an unplanned descent and ground interface (aka: a crash) in stride, without damaging the frame.
 It will also include shields to protect the rotors and electronics from harm.